Lot of Necessity

 Lot of Necessity is represented as a calculated lot in the core lot set, with source-backed formula footing and sect-sensitive variants where applicable.

-The row supports formula identity and chart-placement copy for Lot of Necessity; exact formula handling remains tied to the cited lot definition.
+- The page supports formula identity and chart-placement copy for Lot of Necessity; exact formula handling remains tied to the cited lot definition.

-This object row does not publish a complete delineation, planet-by-planet interpretation, or predictive rule set for Lot of Necessity.
+- This object page does not publish a complete delineation, planet-by-planet interpretation, or predictive rule set for Lot of Necessity.

 Source texts